Kotlin/kotlin-spec/src/kotlin.core/expressions.md

 These may be any of the following:

 - `this@type`, where `type` is a name of any classifier currently being declared (that is, this-expression is located in the inner scope of the classifier declaration), refers to the implicit object of the type being declared;
-- `this@function`, where `function` is a name of any extension function currently being declared (that is, this-expression is located in the function body), refers to the implicit receiver object of the extension function.
+- `this@function`, where `function` is a name of any extension function currently being declared (that is, this-expression is located in the function body), refers to the implicit receiver object of the extension function;
+- `this@lambda`, where `lambda` is a [label][Labels] provided for a lambda literal currently being declared (that is, this-expression is located in the lambda expression body), refers to the implicit receiver object of the lambda expression.

 Any other form of this-expression is illegal and must be a compile-time error.